PFAS News & Actions in Dane County

 Wastewater treatment plants are not a source of PFAS, but many industries that have historically used PFAS may be discharging these compounds into sanitary sewers.
 As long as PFAS are in everyday use consumer products it will be impossible not to convey some PFAS through the wastewater treatment process and into biosolids.

-In July 2019, the WI DNR requested that 125 municipal wastewater treatment facilities sample their influent and effluent for PFAS compounds to gain a better understanding of how and where PFAS contaminants could be entering the air, land and waters of the state.
+In July 2019, the WI DNR requested that 125 municipal wastewater treatment facilities sample water coming in and water going out for PFAS compounds to gain a better understanding of how and where PFAS contaminants could be entering the air, land and waters of the state.
 This includes the Madison Metropolitan Sewage District and the Sun Prairie Wastewater Treatment Facility.

 More information about how Madison Metropolitan Sewerage District is addressing PFAS can be found on their PFAS webpage.